wareya/OpenMW-Shaders/README.md

 **THIS WATER SHADER IS NOT COMPATIBLE WITH OUTDATED CORE SHADER MODS.
 DO NOT ASK ANYONE FOR HELP IF YOU TRY TO USE IT WITH OUTDATED CORE SHADER MODS.**

-To use the water shader, open `water_fragment.glsl` and, below this line:
+To use the water shader, find and open `water.frag` and, below this line:

 `gl_FragData[0] = applyFogAtDist(gl_FragData[0], radialDepth, linearDepth);`